lwilletts/mpvc/README.md

 # mpvc

-An mpc-like control interface for mpv with a nearly complete compatibility layer for mpc commands in addition to GNU-style arguments.
+An mpc-like control interface for mpv with a nearly complete compatibility layer for mpc commands in addition to GNU style arguments.
 [Check out the mpc manpage for details.](http://linux.die.net/man/1/mpc)

 ![ExampleOutput](https://github.com/Wildefyr/mpvc/blob/master/output.png)